 All students will benefit from being able to practice spoken Danish with a family member or colleague while taking the course.

-During the first 10 weeks, students learn words and sentences related to family, mood and emotions, looks and personality, health and disease, and the like.
+During the first term, students learn words and sentences related to family, mood and emotions, looks and personality, health and disease, and the like.
 In addition, they learn…

 - strategies for handling communication problems and for participating in the general lunch break conversation in Danish

 - how to make a call to book an appointment with a dentist, a table in a restaurant, or a room in a hotel